silveyratx/ModulAid/README.md

 ### Demo
-Here is a short video demonstrating the functionality: *insert link here*
+Here is a short video demonstrating the functionality: https://vimeo.com/168209562

 ### Going Forward
 Due to the project’s scope in the Senior Design class, ModulAid only supports two sensors, a thermometer, and a heart rate monitor.
 There are many ways the project could move forward: